honeycombio/terraform-provider-honeycombio/docs/data-sources/query.md

 # Data Source: honeycombio_query

-Construct a query that can be used in triggers.
+Construct a query that can be used in triggers and boards.
 For more information about the query specification, check out [Query Specification](https://docs.honeycomb.io/api/query-specification/).

-The `json` attribute contains a serialized JSON representation which can be passed to the `query_json` field of `honeycombio_trigger`.
+The `json` attribute contains a serialized JSON representation which can be passed to the `query_json` field of [`honeycombio_trigger`](../resources/trigger.md) and [`honeycombio_board`](../resources/board.md).

 ## Example Usage